AndroidPillars/Flutter/CHAPTER-5.md

 # Inheritance

-- When the class is able to inherit the properties and methods from their parents.
-- In other words, Inheritance is a mechanism in which one class acquires the property of another class.
+- Inheritance is the process by which objects of one class acquire the properties & methods of another class.
+- It provides code reusability.
+- It is used to achieve runtime polymorphism.

+__Example__

 ```ruby
 void main(){